Cliquez ici pour l’article en Français!

 – work with children

-– discover the fantastic island of Bali in an authentic way, and not with a mojito on a crowded beach club
+– discover the fantastic island of Bali in an authentic way, not on a crowded beach club

 – share their daily life with new people with really diverse backgrounds

-– go with the flow with a curious mind and a lot of joy to share 😉
+– go with the flow with a curious mindset

 Who can apply?

-If English isn’t your mother tongue, you might be wondering… « Wait, but do I have to be fluent to give English classes? ».
+If English isn’t your mother tongue, you might be wondering… « Hold on, do I have to be fluent in that language to give English classes? ».
 Fair question, although the answer is no!
-As long as you get by with the language, you’re fine.
-Keep in mind that the youngest kids are about 5 years old, so knowing the basics is enough with them!
+As long as your English is conversational, you’re fine.
+Keep in mind that the youngest kids are about 5 years old, so knowing the basics is enough with them.
 In any case, you’ll work along with a local professor, in case you need translation.

 There’s also no age limit to apply.
 As long as you’re over 18 and full of enthusiasm, you’re most welcome!
-In actual facts, most volunteers are between 19 and 25, since many of them (me included, at that time) are students taking a gap year.
+In actual facts, most volunteers are between 19 and 25, since many of them (including me, at that time) are students taking a gap year.

 The minimum length of stay is 4 weeks and there is of course no limit!
-I personally stayed 3 months in 2017 and 2 weeks in 2018 (that was still allowed back then), just to see my students again on my way to my family’s in Indonesia.
+I personally stayed 3 months in 2017 and 2 weeks in 2018 – just to see my students again on my way to my family’s in Indonesia.
 Here, it all depends on your level of motivation, your availability and your budget… Since this isn’t a free program – we’ll get to that very shortly.

 Applying is a piece of cake: go on the website of Volunteer in Bali, click on « Apply » and fill in the form.
 If you choose the same village as me, you’ll tick the box « Program by the sea (Tianyar village) ».
 Once your application is validated, a representative of the NGO will get in touch to give you further detail on your arrival.

 When you get to Bali, a driver will pick you up at the airport and you’ll meet all the new volunteers during the orientation day in Ubud.
-You’ll have to pay the program fee there (in cash).
+You’ll have to pay the program fee there in cash.
 Why is it not free, are you asking?
 Well, simply because housing + meals are provided and many locals are working for the NGO to keep the project alive.
-You can find the fee’s details on this page.
+That money is thus a precious financial help for the local community.
+You can find more details about the fees on this page.

 3. Months filled with joy: a summary of my experiences there